When Can You Resume Using Normal Shampoo After a Hair Transplant?

 Lifestyle Adjustments and Precautions

-1. Sun Protection: Stress the importance of sun protection for the scalp post-transplant, including wearing hats or applying sunscreen to prevent sunburn and protect sensitive skin during outdoor activities.
+• Sun Protection: Sun protection is essential for the scalp post-transplant, including wearing hats or applying sunscreen to prevent sunburn and protect sensitive skin during outdoor activities.

-2. Avoiding Chemical Treatments: Advise against using chemical treatments, such as hair dyes or perms, on the newly transplanted area until the scalp has fully healed and hair growth is stable.
+• Avoiding Chemical Treatments: It’s not advised to use chemical treatments, such as hair dyes or perms, on the newly transplanted area until the scalp has fully healed and hair growth is stable.

-3. Physical Activity Guidelines: Provide guidelines on gradually reintroducing physical activities that may involve sweating, such as exercise or sports, ensuring that precautions are taken to minimize sweat-related scalp irritation.
+• Physical Activity Guidelines: Gradually reintroduce physical activities that may involve sweating, such as exercise or sports, ensuring that precautions are taken to minimize sweat-related scalp irritation.
+You also need to avoid any heavy activities within the first few weeks after the procedure.

 Conclusion